What is pre-eclampsia?

 Women are more likely to suffer from pre-eclampsia if their mothers and sisters have a history of it.

 Therefore it appears that there is something in the make-up of some women that makes them more vulnerable to the condition than others.

-It is believed that the placenta is involved in the development of pre-eclampsia.
-The placenta connects a mother to her unborn baby and the baby receives oxygen and nutrients through it.
+It’s believed that the placenta is involved in the development of pre-eclampsia.
+The placenta connects a mother to her unborn baby, and the baby receives oxygen and nutrients through it.

-Who is at risk of developing pre-eclampsia?
+Am I at risk of developing pre-eclampsia?

-- this is your first pregnancy/your first pregnancy with a new partner
+- This is your first pregnancy/your first pregnancy with a new partner

-- you are aged 40 or over
+- You’re aged 40 or over

 - you have a BMI (body mass index) of 35 or more/you weigh 90 kg or more